 \section{Model}

-We start with a ferromagnetic Heisenberg model on a honeycomb lattice with a tiny single-ion anisotropy relevant for CrBr$_3$.
+We start with a ferromagnetic Heisenberg model on a honeycomb lattice with single-ion anisotropy relevant for CrBr$_3$.
 The corresponding Hamiltonian is written as

-where $J$ is the strength of the ferromagnetic coupling, and $A$ is a single-ion anisotropy term.
-We adapt to the parameters from Ref.~\cite{PhysRevLett.129.127201} and choose $J = 1.494$ meV and $A = -0.028$ meV.
+where $J$ is the strength of the ferromagnetic coupling, and $A$ is the single-ion anisotropy term.
+We adopt the parameters from Ref.~\cite{PhysRevLett.129.127201} and choose $J = 1.494$ meV and $A = -0.028$ meV.
 The tiny magnitude of the single-ion anisotropy term is adopted from the previous ferromagnetic resonance experiment~\cite{PhysRevB.56.719}.
-Below the Curie temperature ($T_c \sim 37$ K)~\cite{Tang2020,Fumega2020,Kozlenko2021,Zhang2024}, we assume a standard linear spin-wave theory using Holstein-Primakoff transformation for the spin operators.
-The latter is defined as